Our aim at Jesse Gray is to make every child a reader.

 Every class has a class book which is read by the teacher to help foster a love for reading and to also model the skills of intonation and tone through effective reading aloud.
 We hold regular book World Cups which allow the children to select their next class text and have ownership over it.
 We ensure that ‘book blether’ is part of our curriculum by making time to chat about books and give peer to peer recommendations.

-To ensure our children have the best diet possible when it comes to reading, our talented librarians, children in Year 5 and 6, help the subject leader to select the texts that they believe should adorn our shelves.
+To ensure our children have the best diet possible when it comes to reading, our talented librarians, children in Year 6, help the subject leader to select the texts that they believe should adorn our shelves.
 This, paired with our teachers’ well established knowledge of rich texts, has ensured that we have invested in the best texts to fill our library and classroom bookshelves.

 Our children’s reading journey begins in Foundation Stage 2, where the enjoyment of texts is the heart of the curriculum.
 They begin their love of reading through a wide variety of new books that have been carefully selected to engage and inspire them.